matrix-org/matrix-spec-proposals/specification/30_server_server_api.rst

 remaining life time to avoid serving a stale response.
 Servers should avoid querying for certificates more frequently than once an hour to avoid flooding a server with requests.

+If a server goes offline intermediate perspective servers should continue to return the last response they received from that server so that the signatures of old events sent by that server can still be checked.

 ==================== =================== ======================================
     Key                    Type                         Description